With France’s presidential election six weeks away, some of Macron’s challengers struggle to get on the ballot

 Le Pen was short 107 signatures, Zemmour 150 and Mélenchon 58, according to the latest numbers from the Constitutional Council.
 Le Pen, however, said in a video message to mayors on Monday that she needed only 50 more names.

-In opinion polls on voting, Le Pen is the choice of about 17 percent of respondents — second behind Macron, who for months has been stable at around 24 or 25 percent.
+In opinion polls, Le Pen is the choice of about 17 percent of respondents — second behind Macron, who for months has been stable at about 25 percent.
 Facing Macron in a runoff in 2017, Le Pen finished with nearly 34 percent of the vote, while he took about 66 percent.

 “The French must be able to vote for their ideas and their candidate, it is simply the republican pact,” Le Pen said in the video this week, suggesting that officials who failed to back her were standing in the way of the will of the people.
 “If this pact is broken, the presidential election will have no value,” she declared.